rog-golang-buddies/golang-template-repository/.github/pull_request_template.md

 - [ ] Draft
 - [ ] Trivial PR (nominal cosmetic/typo/whitespace changes)

+## Semantic Versioning
+Please delete options that are not relevant.
+Ensure same has been covered in the commit message as well.

+- This is a `fix` change
+- This is a `feat` change
+- This is a `BREAKING CHANGE`

 ## Type of change

 Please delete options that are not relevant.